 Victoria Loorz, MDiv, is an empty nest mama of two amazing 20somethings and grateful newcomer to the PNW.
 She has pastored several non-denominational and community churches over the past 25 years, but truly found her calling in the founding of a new expression of church that meets outside of buildings called the Church of the Wild.

-Echoes will begin offering a monthly Church of the Wild service in various beautiful forest and bay locations throughout Bellingham starting February 2019.
+Echoes offers a monthly Church of the Wild service in various beautiful forest and bay locations throughout the Bellingham area.

 Emma Donohew is a Visual Artist & Pastor having served United Methodist Churches in Seattle, Portland and Bellingham for the past 6 years.
 She received her MDiv from Pacific School of Theology with an emphasis in Art & Religion.
 It was there in Berkeley, CA, in an art gallery, that she created a gathering where art and writing were lifted up as worship.